BCWG Agenda - Croatia 2025

 Room TBC

-Session 7: "Dora & NIS2 requirements and how to respond? - What is expected from the 2025 digital omnibus package?"
+Session 7: "Dora & NIS2 requirements and how to respond?"

 Format: Discussion